About Surf Boats

-Over the coming summer season our rowers will be competing at all the local Life Saving Victoria and NAVY Series carnivals, while also travelling along the eastern seaboard of Australia.
+This summer season our rowers will be competing at local Life Saving Victoria and NAVY Series carnivals.

-Our 2015/16 season culminates with the Victorian State Championships at Fairhaven Beach on 19th and 20th of March and a trip up to the Sunshine Coast for the Australian Championships at Alexandra headlands from 18th to 24th of April, 2016.
+Our 2018/19 season culminates with the Victorian State Championships at Warrnambool on 9th and 10th of March and a trip to the Australian Championships at Broadbeach, QLD from 3rd to 7th of April, 2019.